 I don't understand how this emittie-in to in-class factors tells you anything about direction?
-Aren't magnitude and
+Aren't magnitude and rence point.
+So, by putting the reference point at the point

-Three forces are exerted on the lever of Figure 12.7, Forces F_1 and \vec{F}3 are equal in magnitude, and the magnitude of \vec{F}2 is half as great.
+Enter your comment or question and press Enter Three forces are exerted on the lever of Figure 12.7.
+Forces F_1 and \vec{F}3 are equal in magnitude, and the magnitude of \vec{F}2 is half as great.
 Force \vec{F}1 is horizontal, \vec{F}2 and \vec{F}3 are vertical, and the lever makes an angle of 45° with the horizontal.
 Do these forces cause the lever to rotate about the pivot?
 If so, in which direction?